A Transitional Blue and White Porcelain Bowl From the Hatcher Cargo c.1643

 A Blue and White Transitional Porcelain Linglong bowl from the Hatcher Cargo c.1643, Chongzhen 1628-1644 or Shunzhi 1644-1661.
 The deep sides are cut through to leave a reticulated `Cash` design.
 The circular panels are decorated with landscapes, some of which are by water.
 The base is unglazed.

-- The glaze is only slightly degraded due to immersion in salt water.
-There is one small rim chip.
+- The glaze is slightly degraded due to immersion in salt water.
+Two minute frits to the rim.